karimalasan13-arch/INVESTRACK-PRO-APK-1.00/privacy-policy.md

 ## Data Security
 All data is transmitted securely using encryption and stored using industry-standard security practices.

-## User Control & Data Deletion
+## Account Deletion

-Users may request deletion of their account and associated data at any time by contacting us.
+Users may request deletion of their account and all associated data at any time.

+To request account deletion, please email:

+**delete@investrackpro.app**

+Include the email address associated with your InvesTrack Pro account.
+Account deletion requests are processed within 7 business days.

 ## Contact Information
 If you have any questions about this Privacy Policy, please contact: